The process of selling your house can sometimes be complicated and time-consuming.

 While it's possible to sell a home at any time of year (even Christmas), there are certain times when you might stand a better chance of a quick sale compared with others.

-Spring tends to see a boost in property market activity as home buyers finally emerge from the over-indulgence of Christmas.
-Moreover, the spring bloom can make your home look amazing.
+Spring tends to see a boost in property market activity, while the lighter evenings and improved weather can make your home look amazing.

 Summer can be difficult for sellers as many families and couples go away on holiday at this time of year and while autumn can see a resurgence of activity at times, winter tends to see buyers return to hibernation.